Promoting gender equity and school retention of 3,700 girls

-WHY GIRLS EMPOWERMENT Girls from impoverished families view themselves as powerless and without life options.
-40% of the region's primary-aged schoolgirls do not finish grade 8.
-Adolescent girls miss nearly a week of school each month due to lack of sanitary supplies.
-The absence of girls’ health and AIDS-prevention education contributes to 25% HIV/AIDS prevalence among Kendu Bay girls, compared to the national average of 6%.
+WHY GIRLS' EMPOWERMENT Girls from impoverished families view themselves as powerless and with few life options.
+In 2012, 40% of the region's primary-aged schoolgirls did not finish grade 8.
+Adolescent girls missed nearly a week of school each month due to lack of sanitary supplies.
+The absence of girls’ health and AIDS-prevention education contributed to 25% HIV/AIDS prevalence among Kendu Bay girls, compared to the national average of 6%.

 PROGRAM OUTCOMES in 23 primary schools:

 Absenteeism reduced up to 96%.

 High school eligibility improved from 43% to 100%.

 Girls hold position #1 in 75% of all grade 1-8 classes.

 Nyakongo zone.
 Homa Bay County: 2011 230 girls drop out of school 20164 girls drop out of school 2017 ZERO drop out 2018 ZERO drop out 2019 ZERO drop out 2020 ZERO drop out

 WE HAVE DISCOVERED that integrating a menstrual health management and life skills curriculum, Dignity Kit supplies and gender-sensitive latrines - with availability of high school scholarships - exponentially reinforces a program dedicated to girls' empowerment and school retention.
 "When I was in Standard 6, only one girl was in the top ten of our class.
 Then KSHP trained us and made us confident.
 This year in Standard 8, girls lead the boys.
 Out of the top ten students, eight are girls!
 Four girls are in the top five at my school today," boasted Rose Auma, Alego Primary School.